ESTABLISHMENT OF PARENTAGE

 addressed in a Findings of Fact or other Juvenile Court document, but not in

 the final order.
-If the AGO advises that the paternity has been adjudicated by
+If the AGO advises that the parentage has been adjudicated by

-the other document, narrate the discussion and reasons paternity is considered
+the other document, narrate the discussion and reasons parentage is considered

 established.